rwth-afu/SDRPager/README.md

 # SDRPager
-POCSAG pager software based on soundcard generation of baseband
+POCSAG pager software based on soundcard generation of baseband signal

+## Authors:
+* Ralf Wilke DH3WR, Aachen
+* Michael Delissen, Aachen
+* Marvin Menzerat, Aachen

+This software is released free of charge under the Creative Commons License of type "by-nc-sa".
+No commercial use is allowed.
+The software licenses of the used libs as stated below apply in any case.

 ## Run
 * Install RXTX based on [this](http://www.jcontrol.org/download/readme_rxtx_de.html) instructions